- by Daniel

 For instance, one 2012 review of studies on the link between chronic pain and anger found that the following 3 reasons were the main causes of this anger:

 So it's easy to get the hump and think 'Why the hell do I have to deal with this sh.... struggle every day?'.

 Especially when it seems everyone else is fine and dandy.

-Because studies have shown that by becoming angry you are highly likely to increase the levels of back pain that you feel.
+Because studies have also shown that by becoming angry you are highly likely to increase the levels of back pain that you feel.

-But don’t worry these aren't complicated therapies or techniques.
+And don’t worry these aren't complicated therapies or techniques.